keppy/djsworkshop/_posts/lectures/0000-01-02-urls_and_views.markdown

 Without knowing anthying about what a view is we can piece together some crucial things about this workflow.
 The view function is passed a request object.
 The request object contains a pile of information about what is happening.
-For example, it contains informaiton about what type of HTTP method this view was request with ( ex.
-POST, GET ).
+For example, it contains informaiton about what type of HTTP method this view was requested with ( e.g. POST, GET ).
 They also potentially have information about the user and their permissions.
 [[3](https://docs.djangoproject.com/en/dev/ref/request-response/#httprequest-objects)]

-The view function is also the variable name `postSlug` that we saw in URL.
-A slug is another name for an ID.
-We will use this ID to request information from the database about a specific post, the one identified by the postSlug variable:
+The view module function `getPost` also has the variable name `postSlug` being passed in it's arguments.
+We saw that in URL above.
+We will use this slug to request information from the database about a specific post, the one identified by the postSlug variable:

     # Get specified post
     post = Post.objects.filter(slug=postSlug)

-Let's ignore the syntax for now, since we are going to talk about Models and the ORM next.
-The above code gets a post from the database.
+Let's ignore the syntax for now, since we are going to talk about those concepts next.
+The above code gets a blog post from the database.
 It's just an object with attributes that map to the database fields.

-The last code statement in the view is the last step in the request/response cycle ( this is not really true, but for simplicity let's just assume this true ).
+The last code statement in the view is the last step in the request/response cycle ( this is not really true, but for simplicity let's just assume this is true ).
 This line of code is taking the data we've packaged in the dictionary and passing it to a template to be rendered ( more about this later ).

     # Display specified post
     return render_to_response( 'single.html', { 'posts':post } )